eclipse-edc/docs/docs/developer/developer-handbook.md

 ### The extension model

 --> how to write your own first extension, explains plug-points points, metamodel annotations, SPIs, etc
+- Authentication/Authorization of the Management API
+- policies and evaluation functions
+- persistence implementations
+- provisioners
+- transaction management (?)

 ### EDC dependency injection